 “It’s the same with money – if you know you are not good with money then don’t allow yourself access to an offset mortgage.
 You’ve got to protect yourself from your own behaviour.
 On the other hand, it can be a useful financial tool for the right people.”

-In the past, there were a limited number of offset products available on the market.
-They were usually aimed at people who wanted withdraw extra money from time to time, and to reduce their credit balance when they received bonuses or lump sums.
+So as you can see, while offset mortgage rates are higher than traditional mortgages, there is not always a big difference.
+In the past, there was only a limited number of offset products available on the market.
+They were usually aimed at people who wanted to withdraw extra money from time to time, and to reduce their credit balance when they received bonuses or lump sums.

-But with interest rates so low (both on savings and mortgages themselves) and the introduction of the PSA, offset mortgages have been somewhat opened up to a larger pool of people.
+But with interest rates so low (both on savings and mortgages), offset mortgages have become a more attractive option.

 Senior mortgage manager at mortgage broker John Charcol, Ray Boulger, says: “The difference between offset and traditional mortgage interest rates is rarely more than 20 basis points (0.2 percent) higher than traditional mortgages, so for some people it can be really worthwhile.